FrameOS/frameos-docs/docs/guide/backend.md

 You'll need to host the backend somewhere that has direct SSH access to the frames.

-If you need to push through firewalls, [Tailscale](https://tailscale.com/) is a nice option.
+If you need to punch through firewalls, [Tailscale](https://tailscale.com/) is a nice option.

 ## Running via docker